mrverrall/go-row/README.md

 Cycling cadance is set to 3x the rowing SPM and running cadance 6x.

-## Good to know...
-* Runs on Debian, Ubuntu, Raspbian... etc.
-* Runs perfectly on a Raspberry Pi Zero W

-## But specifically..
-* As mentioned, works great on a Raspberry Pi Zero W
-* Requires Bluetooth 4.1+ chipsets (allowing clients and servers to run simultaneously)

 # Quick Start

 ## Raspberry Pi package (deb)